 I highly recommend hiring a local guide (like Dreamland Safaris) to do the hike with if you aren’t super skilled with route-finding.
 Once you reach The Wave, it’s time for some awesome photo-ops!
 It seriously looks like another planet up there.
 It’s stunning!

-4- HAVASU FALLS – A phenomenal hike in Arizona with a waterfall
+9) HAVASU FALLS – A phenomenal hike in Arizona with a waterfall

+Havasu Falls is not only one of the best hikes in Arizona, but it is seriously one of the best hikes anywhere!
 It has become one of the most popular hikes in the United States, thanks to the incredible waterfalls you will find in this desert oasis.
 Because it is so popular, you have to plan well in advance to even have a chance to get permits in the annual lottery, but it’s totally worth the effort.

 The Havasu Falls hike is located in the Grand Canyon on the Havasupai Indian Reservation, which is the most remote village in the US.